-The members of our nominating and corporate governance committee are Camillo Martino, Di-Ann Eisnor, and Shanti Priya.
+The members of the Company's nominating and corporate governance committee are Camillo Martino, Di-Ann Eisnor, and Shanti Priya.
 Camillo Martino serves as the chair of the committee.
-All members of our nominating and corporate governance committee are independent directors under the applicable Nasdaq listing standards.
+All members of the Company's nominating and corporate governance committee are independent directors under the applicable Nasdaq listing standards.
+The Company's board of directors adopted a written charter for the nominating and corporate governance committee, which is available on the corporate website at www.cxapp.com.
+The information on any of the Company's websites is deemed not to be incorporated in this prospectus or to be part of this prospectus.
+The nominating and corporate governance committee operates under its written charter and will review and evaluate at least annually.